-- "[Housing staff person] said all you do is knit.
+"[Housing staff person] said all you do is knit.
 They don't even know what we do.
 We're very active.
 Some are working, some do advocacy work and volunteer work.
 We enjoy our families, our neighbours.
 We enjoy doing the things that we do while we were younger.
-That's been lost." - "...I've seen some people fall by the wayside, they've had a stroke, heart conditions, and you see someone in the wheelchair.
-So, the support is required, and we know it is required, but it cannot trump the need to build community and good will for ourselves." - "People out here are not allowed to actually advocate...if you're not allowed to advocate with that, there's something wrong with the system."
+That's been lost."

+"...I've seen some people fall by the wayside, they've had a stroke, heart conditions, and you see someone in the wheelchair.
+So, the support is required, and we know it is required, but it cannot trump the need to build community and good will for ourselves."

+"People out here are not allowed to actually advocate...if you're not allowed to advocate with that, there's something wrong with the system."

-Insights and Ideas we gained through this process follow, along with A Roadmap of Recommendations and Framing a Plan now and over the longer term.
+A Roadmap of Recommendations and Framing a Plan now and over the longer term.